Elsayed91/easy_ge/README.md

   GenerateDocs: True

 ```
+The above is an example.
 You can find different examples of configurations in [this directory](examples/).

 3. **Position the Expectation Suite:** Place the suite file where you want your docs to be stored.
 For instance, if you want your docs in a GCS bucket, put the expectation suite in an `expectations` folder within that bucket. this bucket has to be in the same location as your backend.